 “The land is already being processed, there’s not much you can do to stop it being sold.”

 She nodded and walked out the door.
 However, not out his life.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Serlina RoseWrite a Review